kimmobrunfeldt/progressbar.js/CONTRIBUTING.md

 Creating a new release of the package is simple:

-* Commit all changes
+1. Commit and push all changes
+2. Run local tests and linters with `npm test`
+3. Make sure Sauce Labs tests pass
-* Run `grunt release`, which will create new tag and publish code to GitHub
+4. Run `grunt release`, which will create new tag and publish code to GitHub

     Bower detects your new version of git tag.

-* Edit GitHub release notes
+5. Edit GitHub release notes

 By default, patch release is done.
 You can specify the version bump as a parameter: